Dimitrije-V/better-call-hal/README.md

 # better-call-hal

-Letting and employment contract review tool powered by ChatGPT.
+Letting and employment contract review tool powered by ChatGPT (GPT-4).

 How to run locally: